The 53rd Graduate Study Programme will take place from 6 to 17 July 2015 at the United Nations Office at Geneva, with the theme:

-The 51st Graduate Study Programme will be held at the Palais des Nations from 1 to 12 July 2013.
-It will comprise lectures given by senior members of the United Nations and the Geneva-based specialized agencies.
-Participants will also form working groups to study issues related to the work of international organizations on the chosen subject, under the guidance of United Nations experts.
-They will be provided with selected documents and publications on the theme under discussion.
-Please note that the Programme will be conducted in English and French without interpretation.
+Participants form working groups to study issues related to human rights, development and the environment under the guidance of United Nations experts.
+They are provided with selected documents and publications on the theme under discussion.
+Please note that the Programme is conducted in English and French without interpretation.

-The postgraduate students invited to attend this Study Programme will be selected on the basis of their academic experience and motivation, with due regard to equitable geographical and gender distribution.
+The postgraduate students invited to attend the Study Programme are selected on the basis of their academic experience and motivation, with due regard to equitable geographical and gender distribution.
 Candidates must be between 23-35 years of age.
 As this is a bilingual programme, candidates must have a good knowledge of English and French.

-The application form is to be filled in on our website, accompanied by a letter of recommendation (in English or French only) from a university or governmental authority; proof of enrolment in a Masters degree programme (or equivalent) and university diplomas obtained.
+The application form is to be filled online, accompanied by a letter of recommendation (in English or Frenchonly) from a university or governmental authority, proof of enrolment in a Masters degree programme (or equivalent) and university diplomas obtained.

-Candidates will be notified of the selection committee's decision by mid-April 2013.
+Candidates are notified of the selection committee's decision by mid-April 2015.
 Participation in the programme is free.
-The United Nations does not make any financial contribution towards the costs of travel and accommodation of participants.
+The United Nations does not make any financial contribution towards the travel costs and residential expenses of participants.
 Governments or universities may offer grants to selected candidates.
 Candidates should seek advice from their universities on this point.